AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-support-voice-assistant.md

 ### Understand and respond in Japanese

-Speak to the assistant naturally in Japanese, the same way you would talk to a live support agent.
+Speak to the assistant naturally in Japanese, the same way you talk to a live support agent.
 There's no need to press phone keys or use specific keywords — just explain what you need in your own words, and the assistant understands and responds conversationally.

 ### Check case status instantly